samblenny/ime_engine/README.md

 3. This is not a rust crate of the sort where you just add the dependency and start making API calls.
-The workflow for customizing vocab lists uses ruby scripts to pre-compute arrays and generate rust source code.
+The workflow for customizing vocab lists uses ruby scripts to generate rust source code.
 Ruby v2.3 or later should work on macOS and linux (windows not tested).
 No gems needed.

 4. This does not use wasm-pack.
-I build the WASM module with cargo, rustc's wasm32-unknown-unknown build target, and hand-coded javascript bindings.
+I build the WASM module using cargo, rustc with wasm32-unknown-unknown, and hand-coded javascript bindings.

 ## What problems does IME-Engine hope to solve?